yingweiwo

 Additional Infomation

-Hexythiazox is an acaricide used for the control of eggs and larvae of many phytophagous mites and functions as a mite growth regulator.
-It is also considered as a thiazolidine based acaricide that has long-lasting effects against many kinds of mites and is applied at any stage of the plant growth from budding to fruiting.
-Its mode of action is non-systemic with contact and stomach action.
+(S,S)-Hexazolidinium is a hexazolidinium acaricide.
+Hexazolidinium is an acaricide used to control the eggs and larvae of many plant-eating mites and can also be used as a mite growth regulator.
+It is also considered a thiazolidinyl acaricide with long-lasting control against a variety of mites and can be applied at any stage of plant growth from budding to fruiting.
+Its mechanism of action is non-systemic, exhibiting both contact and stomach poison effects.

 Mechanism of Action